Anna Chakvetadze: 2007: Breakthrough year, world No. 5

-Chakvetadze then played five tournaments during the North American summer hard-court season.
+Chakvetadze then played five tournaments during the North American summer hardcourt season.
 At the Tier III Cincinnati Open, she was the top seed and won the title, defeating Akiko Morigami in the final.
 She won her second consecutive tournament the following week at the Bank of the West Classic in Palo Alto, the first tournament of the US Open Series.
 She defeated Sania Mirza in the final.
 That was her ninth consecutive match-victory and resulted in her ranking rising to world No. 6.
 At the San Diego Open, her 12-match winning streak ended when she lost in the semifinals to top-seeded Sharapova for the third time this year, after Chakvetadze had defeated reigning Wimbledon champion Venus Williams in the quarterfinals, in three sets.
-Two weeks later, at the Tier I Canada Masters in Toronto, Chakvetadze retired from her second-round match, after losing the first set to Virginie Razzano.
+Two weeks later, at the Tier I Canadian Open in Toronto, Chakvetadze retired from her second-round match, after losing the first set to Virginie Razzano.
 At the US Open, she was the sixth seed and reached the semifinals of a Grand Slam tournament for the first time, losing to Svetlana Kuznetsova in three sets.
 This result caused her ranking to rise to a career high of world No. 5.

 Chakvetadze was the defending champion at the Kremlin Cup in Moscow, but lost her second-round match to Dinara Safina.

 She became the sixth player in 2007 to qualify for the year-ending Tour Championships.
 She reached the semifinals of that tournament by winning two of her three round-robin matches, defeating Serena Williams and Janković before losing to Henin.
 She then lost her semifinal match against Sharapova.

 2008: Continued success

 Chakvetadze began her season at the Sydney International.
 Seeded fifth, she lost in the first round to Katarina Srebotnik.
 Seeded sixth at the Australian Open, Chakvetadze was defeated in the third round by 27th seed Maria Kirilenko.

 Chakvetadze helped Russia win its first-round tie against Israel during the Fed Cup by defeating Tzipora Obziler.
-As the top seed at the Open Gaz de France, Chakvetadze won the title defeating seventh seed Ágnes Szávay in the final.
+As the top seed at the Open Gaz de France, Chakvetadze won the title by defeating seventh seed Ágnes Szávay in the final.
 Seeded second at the Proximus Diamond Games, Chakvetadze suffered a second-round upset at the hands of lucky loser Sofia Arvidsson.
-Seeded fifth at the Qatar Open, Chakvetadze lost in the second round to Li Na.
+Seeded fifth at the Qatar Ladies Open, Chakvetadze lost in the second round to Li Na.
 Seeded sixth at the Dubai Championships, she retired from her quarterfinal match against fourth seed Jelena Janković due to a left thigh injury.
-After missing the Indian Wells Open, Chakvetadze returned to action at the Miami Open.
+After missing Indian Wells, Chakvetadze returned to action at the Miami Open.